eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Statistics and predictive modeling (using tools like pandas, scikit-learn, NumPy, SciPy, R, STATA)
 	- Query optimization, database administration, analytics databases, and/or NoSQL
 + skill set:
+	- Experience designing and operating very large Data Warehouses
+	- Deep understanding and knowledge of AWS stack - Redshift, EMR, S3
+		* AWE stack: cloud-computing platform.
+		* Amazon Redshift:
+			+ data warehouse
+			+ massive parallel processing (MPP) data warehouse company
+			+ large scale data set and database migrations
+			+ cloud data warehouse
+		* EMR:
+			+ Amazon EMR, Amazon Elastic MapReduce
+		* S3:
+			+ Amazon S3, Amazon Simple Storage Service
+				- store any type of object
+				- storage for:
+					* Internet applications
+					* backups
+					* disaster recovery
+					* data archives
+					* data lakes for analytics
+					* hybridy cloud storage
+	- Ability to work with search technologies such as Elasticsearch
+	- Knowledge of graph databases such as AWS Neptune
++ skill set:
+	- Design and implement practical networks and systems with both edge and cloud considerations
+	- By connecting IoT devices and the cloud, we will build a practical system with an awareness of cost and scalability.
+Addresses issues that require rapid network and system design and implementation that take into account stability and ease of maintenance.
+	- Communication Language: Japanese
+	- Coding ability using Python
+	- Basic knowledge about the Web and network
+	- Knowledge or experience of AWS or GCP
++ skill set:
+	- Improving the container execution environment in Kubernetes
+	- In order to improve the container execution environment of the Kubernetes clusters (MN-2, MN-3) currently in operation at PFN, we will investigate and evaluate necessary peripheral technologies, propose system designs, and develop them.
+You'll work on one of these topics: faster container startup times, exploring how to safely use Filesystem in Userspace (FUSE) over Kubernetes, or replacing the container networking stack.
+	- Communication Language: Japanese
+	- Basic knowledge and experience of using container technology (Docker, etc.)
+	- Basic knowledge of Kubernetes
+	- Go programming experience
+	- Knowledge of container runtime implementations and related specifications
+	- Basic knowledge of computer networks (TCP/IP, Ethernet, etc.)
+	- Knowledge and experience in container networking related technologies (CNI Plugin, BGP, eBPF, etc.)
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.